IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 created, an *activation key* will be available in the account details section ![account details](.
 ./images/cloud-account-details.png).
 Record this activation key; note that it will *expire* in less than *one hour*.
 If your activation key has expired, you can always create a new one by clicking on the adjacent 'refresh' button.

-#### Setup your Edison to publish or subscribe to data

-Activation of your Edison is done via service specification of your publisher or subscriber.

 #### Publish data